sujit-saravanan/fast-list/README.md

 Another cheap but valuable optimization that was able to be made as a result of using the buffer was the ability to track nodes by an index rather than a pointer, resulting in each node only requiring 2 unsigned ints instead of 2 full pointers.
 This does result in the list being limited to a maximum of 4,294,967,296 individual nodes...
 But such a restriction is reasonable for just about any possible usecase.

+While not a performance improvement, not requiring lots of small allocations for every node drastically reduces the likelihood of any memory bugs, as you no longer have to worry about freeing individual nodes.
+The entire arena can be destroyed with a single free/call to the destructor as well, resulting in much more convenient cleanup.
 #
 Some rough performance benchmarks indicate that my assumptions about how such a structure would improve upon conventional linked lists were true: